Omoli822/BuzzCore/README.md

 defaultGroup: "newplayer"

 # Rank ladder (low to high) - fully customizable
+# Use UPPERCASE in config (will be converted to lowercase for LuckPerms)
 ranks:
-  - NEWPLAYER
+  - NEWPLAYER      # Maps to 'newplayer' in LuckPerms
-  - BUZZCOACH
+  - BUZZCOACH      # Maps to 'buzzcoach' in LuckPerms
-  - TRIAL_MOD
+  - TRIAL_MOD      # Maps to 'trial_mod' in LuckPerms
-  - CO_MOD
+  - CO_MOD         # Maps to 'co_mod' in LuckPerms
-  - MOD
+  - MOD            # Maps to 'mod' in LuckPerms
-  - TRIAL_ADMIN
+  - TRIAL_ADMIN    # Maps to 'trial_admin' in LuckPerms
-  - CO_ADMIN
+  - CO_ADMIN       # Maps to 'co_admin' in LuckPerms
-  - BUZZADMIN
+  - ADMIN          # Maps to 'admin' in LuckPerms
-  - BUZZOWNER
+  - BUZZOWNER      # Maps to 'buzzowner' in LuckPerms

 # Customize all plugin messages
 messages: